rhysfaultless-cpr/docusaurus_aws_authentication/README.md

       }),
     ```

-## Process to clone and use this repo
+## Process to clone and use this repo locally

 This can be run on Windows, macOS, or Linux.
 The commands shown are for a Linux system, but you can replicate these by using a VS Code terminal on a Windows or macOS machine.